PrajaktaSarnaik/E-Library-Repository/README.md

 <a id="colour-scheme"></a>
 ### Colour Scheme

 The colours used were taken from [Coolors](https://coolors.co/).
 Contrasting colours were used for the background, text and other elements (like buttons and info cards) to make the website easier to read and interact with.

-- `#606C38` used for:
+Some colours were not used in the final implementation, as they did not contrast enough to provide a suitable user experience.

 - `#283618` used for: header & footer backgrounds, form & modal pop-up backgrounds, homepage headings & text
 - `#FEFAE0` used for: form & modal pop-up text, button text, selected buttons
-- `#DDA15E` used for:
 - `#BC6C25` used for: buttons, selected button text, footer text & icon colour

 ![Colour Palette](assets/images-readme/Colour-Palette.png)